CdrThresh/PWX/README.md

 <br><br>

+8/12/2025:

-8/12/2025: Cloned down the repository to my local machine.
+(1) Cloned down the repository to my local machine.

-Setup local files such as index.html, contact.html, etc.
+(2) Setup local files such as index.html, contact.html, etc.

-Finished index.html, styles.css, and contact.html with imbedded css due to a limited page size.
+(3) Finished index.html, styles.css, and contact.html with imbedded css due to a limited page size.

-Finished contact.html for the projects page.
+(4) Finished contact.html for the projects page.

 Finished portfolio.html.
 Decided to do imbedded css again due to a limited page size.
 The page will feature "cards" that will be clickable and take the user to the respective github repo for that project.

+8/13/2025: Finished